yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 0.9875905068382944
 ```

-There are 98206 paid orders where the payment hasn't been refunded (either due to being unavailable or canceled) at the moment of data extraction from the database.
-One can also see that only ~1.24% (1 - paid_orders_percent) of orders turned to be somewhat problematic.
+There are 98206 paid orders where some of the payments might be refunded (either due to being unavailable or canceled) but weren't at the moment of data extraction from the database.
+One can also see that only ~1.24% (1 - paid_orders_percent) of orders turned to be somewhat problematic so far.
 Within each cohort I'll calculate the number of customers, total orders and payments by making a pivot table.

 ```